Flare star

 A flare star is a variable star that can undergo unpredictable dramatic increases in brightness for a few minutes.
 It is believed that the flares on flare stars are analogous to solar flares in that they are due to the magnetic energy stored in the stars' atmospheres.
 The brightness increase is across the spectrum, from X-rays to radio waves.
-Flare activity among late-type stars was first reported by A. van Maanen in 1945, for WX UMa and YZ CMi.
+Flare activity among late-type stars was first reported by A. van Maanen in 1945, for WX Ursae Majoris and YZ Canis Minoris.
 However, the best-known flare star is UV Ceti, first observed to flare in 1948.
 Today similar flare stars are classified as UV Ceti type variable stars (using the abbreviation UV) in variable star catalogs such as the General Catalogue of Variable Stars.